parthrrs19/Linear-regression/README.md

 # Linear-regression
-Using linear regression algorithm to predict label
+Using linear regression algorithm on Ecommerce data